Living in Rome?

 The Italian School System: From Kindergarten to Lower Secondary

 Expat families in Rome will be particularly interested in the schools available for their children.
-In Italy, it’s customary to send your kids to kindergarten (scuola dell’infanzia) for up to three years.
+In Italy, it’s customary to send your kids to scuola dell’infanzia (kindergarten) for up to three years, but this is not compulsory.

-Pre-school is followed by five years of primary education (scuola primaria).
+Pre-school is followed by five years of scuola primaria (primary education).
 In primary school, Italian children are taught reading, writing, math, English, arts, and music, as well as basic history, geography, natural sciences, and social studies.

-The same curriculum as in primary education applies to lower secondary school (scuola secondaria di primo grado), except for the addition of a second foreign language.
-After three years, the students sit the licenzia media exam for upper secondary school.
+The same curriculum as in primary education applies to scuola secondaria di primo grado (lower secondary school), except for the addition of a second foreign language.
+After three years, the students take the licenzia media exam for upper secondary school.

 Upper Secondary Education in Italy

-Upper secondary education is divided into several types, depending on each student’s personal interests and academic achievements.
-Students who want to start a job sooner rather than later can attend an istituto tecnico or istituto professionale for three to five years.
-These institutes offer practical subjects with a commercial or technical focus as vocational training.
+Upper secondary education is for students aged 14–19.
+There are three types of upper secondary education, depending on each student’s personal interests and academic achievements.
+The istituto tecnico or istituto professionale offer practical subjects with a commercial or technical focus as vocational training, and students attend for three to five years.

 The liceo, on the other hand, is the fast track to a university education.
 There are various kinds of high school, of an artistic or academic nature.
 Students can specialize in music, the fine arts, or even dance, as well as the classics, natural sciences, humanities, or modern languages.
 The final exam (esame di maturità), in combination with an entrance test, paves the way to higher education.